otrv4/otrv4/otrv4.md

 ### Ratcheting ECDH keys and Mix Keys

-The sender will rotate into a new ECDH ratchet and a new Mix Key ratchet before it sends the first message after receiving any messages from the other side (i.e. the first reply).
+The sender will rotate into a new ECDH ratchet and a new Mix Key ratchet before they send the first message after receiving any messages from the other side (i.e. the first reply).
 The following data messages will advertise a new ratchet id as `i + 1`.